relu91/SEPAThingDir/README.md

 # SEPAThingDir
 Simple thing container based on SEPA technology. it provides realtime api to get notification about new things added in the sistem.
-A live instance is avaible at http://mml.arces.unibo.it:3000/.

 ## Usage
 See the [doc folder](doc/rest.md) for REST api and RealTime api documentation.